 When you think of Thanksgiving, easy recipes probably don’t come to mind.
-However, there’s nothing easier than a crockpot turkey!
+However, there’s nothing easier than a crockpot turkey.
 You’ll want to save this recipe card and make it for years to come.
-Plus, you can use the leftover turkey for so many different turkey recipes!
-The options are endless.
+Plus, you can use the leftover turkey for so many different turkey recipes.
 Whether you’re having a big party or small gathering this Thanksgiving, this crock pot turkey is sure to be a hit.

 - Turkey Breast